Vale Margaret Cockman - tribute to a City stalwart

 To honour Margaret, the flags outside the Wanneroo Civic Centre and Clarkson Library will be flown at half-mast today (Thursday 27 July).

-Those who wish to personally pay tribute to Margaret can write a message of condolence.
-All messages will be shared with Margaret’s family.
+Those who wish to personally pay tribute to Margaret are invited to write a message of consolence to be shared with Margaret's family.
+(Please note, the online message book has now closed.)

 Handwritten messages of sympathy can also be taken to the Wanneroo Regional Museum during operating hours.